cx48/BelTree/README.md

 Powered by [Zola](https://getzola.org/).
 Styled with Tailwind CSS & Font Awesome.

-> “Bel” in French means beautiful — this is your beautiful resumé!
+> “Bel” in French means beautiful — this is your Beautiful Linktree!

 ## Preview